-Located just 45 minutes from Austin in a still-rural section of eastern Bastrop County, Smithville has its own municipal airport, some of the finest city parks, and, most importantly, the friendliest people, Located between Austin and Houston, it’s the perfect place for a pit stop!
+Located just 45 minutes from Austin in a still-rural section of eastern Bastrop County, Smithville has its own municipal airport, some of the finest city parks, recognizable filming locations, and, most importantly, the friendliest people.
+Situated between Austin and Houston, it’s the perfect place for a pit stop!

-“Small Town, Big Heart” is the slogan for this adorable modern day general store.
+“Small Town, Big Heart” is the slogan for Smithville General Store, an adorable modern day general store.
 It has a little bit of everything and is a gathering place for the community.
 They have everything you need from gifts, candles, baked goods, and more.
 But first, coffee!

 Fun fact: Smithville General Store was used as Polka Dot’s employment agency in the movie Hope Floats!

 Who wouldn’t want to shop where you can find vintage cowboy boots, cowboy hats, pearl snap shirts, candles, jewelry, greeting cards, and much more.
 Bombshell Betty’s Shop is committed to using previously loved, hand selected, recycled leather items to create a new narrative in her designs.
 There are so many great re-sell, vintage, antique, and boutique stores in town you’ll have a hard time choosing!

 If you’re here for filming locations, this is the one you’ve been waiting for.
 Enter the McCollum-Chapman-Trousdale House.
 Over the years Smithville has been used as a filming location for various movies.
 As previously mentioned, the most well known would have to be Hope Floats, starring Sandra Bullock, Harry Connick Jr., Mae Whitman, and Gena Rowlands.
 The neoclassical structure home from the film is still standing and is a must see!